 The JRTT, which constructs the new Shinkansen line, receives construction costs and owns the facilities.
-After completion of construction, the Group leases these facilities and, after the start of operations, pays usage fees and other charges (please see 1) and during the construction period, the JRTT does not, in principle, directly bear the construction costs.
+After completion of construction, the Group leases these facilities and, after the start of operations, pays usage fees and during the construction period, the JRTT does not, in principle, directly bear the construction costs.